-We illustrate Fig.~\ref{fig:pocketeffect} (top) the typical impact of the pocket effect on our data: in comparison to their true magnitude, deviate by up to a few per-cent peak-to-peak.
-To test to impact to this effect on our results, we simulated realistic light~curves, as in \num{Amenouche et al.} (see also Section~\ref{sec:dr2data_selection}), and we perturbed them with the non-linearity effect presented in the top panel of Fig.~\ref{fig:pocketeffect}.
-We then derived their light~curve parameters as presented in Section~\ref{sec:dr2data_dist}.
+We illustrate in Fig.~\ref{fig:pocketeffect} (top) the typical impact of the pocket effect on our data: in comparison to their true magnitudes, they deviate by up to a few percent peak to peak.
+To test the impact of this effect on our results, we simulated realistic light~curves, as in \cite[][see also our Sect.~\ref{sec:dr2data_selection}]{dr2amenouche}, and we perturbed them with the nonlinearity effect presented in the top panel of Fig.~\ref{fig:pocketeffect}.
+We then derived their light~curve parameters, as is presented in Sect.~\ref{sec:dr2data_dist}.
 The resulting shifts are shown in the bottom panels of Fig.~\ref{fig:pocketeffect}.
 The pocket effect is expected to exacerbate fainter SNe Ia and bias their observed stretch standardization parameter.
-As expected, the light~curve colors are not affected by the sensor issue.
-However, the stretch is recovered typically $\Delta\,x_1=-0.14$ (70\% of the average stretch error $\sigma_{x_1}$) lower than what is given in input.
-This average shift is independent of the actually input value and could then be seen as a simple stretch zero-point definition bias.
-As discussed in \num{\cite{dr2ginolin2024a}} who study the stretch standardization, this stretch zero-point bias has no significant impact on our results since the absolute stretch value is meaningless as long as we do not compare the ZTF DR2 stretch values with these from another survey, as done, for instance, in \cite{nicolas2021}.
+As was expected, the light~curve colors are not affected by the sensor issue.
+However, the stretch recovered is typically $\Delta\,x_1=-0.14$ (70\% of the average stretch error, $\sigma_{x_1}$) lower than what is given as an input.
+This average shift is independent of the actual input value and could be seen as a simple stretch zero-point definition bias.
+As is discussed by \cite{dr2ginolina}, who study the stretch standardization, this stretch zero-point bias has no significant impact on our results, since the absolute stretch value is meaningless as long as we do not compare the ZTF DR2 stretch values with these from another survey, as was done, for instance, in \cite{nicolas2021}.